 Scottish energy minister calls for social tariffs for struggling families

-The Scottish Government proposed those in financial difficulty should pay lower prices for energy.
+It would mean those in financial difficulty pay lower prices for energy.

 Scotland’s energy minister has called on the UK Government to reduce energy prices for struggling people.